Shipwright/daveas.github.io/_posts/2013-12-20-The-Holy-Grail-aka-a-Technical-Co-Founder.markdown

 - Startups
 - Cofounders
 - Willowlist
 excerpt: "I mentioned I got to meet with my first VC right?
-Here’s a little excerpt from our first conversation: Me - “My name is Dave, I have an idea for a web enabled company but I need money to start it..."
+Here’s a little excerpt from our first conversation: Me - “My name is Dave, I have an idea for a web enabled company but I need money to start it"
 ---

 ![montypythonandtheholygrail.jpg](http://postachio-images.s3-website-us-east-1.amazonaws.com/5ea097749a59260deab4d641abb3d3b2.jpg)